On symplectic fillings of spinal open book decompositions II: Holomorphic curves and classification: Introduction

 is a proper branched cover with simple branch points and is $m_\gamma$-to-$1$ on the cylindrical end corresponding to each boundary component of $\gamma \subset \p\Sigma_i$, where $m_\gamma \in \NN$ is the corresponding multiplicity (see Definition~\ref{defn:multiplicity}).
 Moreover, $\Pi|_{S_i}$ is an honest covering map (i.e.~without branch points) if and only if $\mM_\exot = \emptyset$.
 Finally, all of this data deforms smoothly under generic deformations of $J$ compatible with deformations of the symplectic structure. \end{prop}

 The distinguishing feature of the Lefschetz-amenable case is that the set $\mM_\exot$ is guaranteed to be empty, in which case we will show in \S\ref{sec:Lefschetz} that $\Pi : \widehat{W} \to \mM$ gives rise to a Lefschetz fibration filling~$\boldsymbol{\pi}$, with singular fibers corresponding to the finite set~$\mM_\sing$.
 When this condition fails and $\Pi|_{S_i} : S_i \to \mM$ has branch points, the proposition yields a more general type of decomposition of the filling, including the so-called \defin{exotic fibers} $\Pi^{-1}(u)$ for $u \in \mM_\exot$.
 These are singular in the sense that they have different topology from the nearby regular fibers, but their singularities occur ``at infinity'' and resemble the multiple fibers of a Seifert fibration on a $3$-manifold.
-We will not attempt a more precise topological description of exotic fibers here, but we are fairly confident that such a description could be used in general to prove classification results for fillings without the Lefschetz-amenability assumption.
-We now give three examples where one can see that exotic fibers must appear.
+A more precise topological description of exotic fibers is given in \cite{MinRoyWang:exotic}, where it is used to prove classification results for fillings without the Lefschetz-amenability assumption.